wacncontent/CustomizeTool/removeCommentOutput2/articles/key-vault/key-vault-hsm-protected-keys.md

 - The hash of the Security World that is included in the toolset has been generated in a genuine Thales HSM.
 - The Key Exchange Key is non-exportable.

->[AZURE.NOTE]To validate the downloaded package, the HSM must be connected, powered on, and must have a security world on it (such as the one you’ve just created).
+>[AZURE.NOTE]To validate the downloaded package, the HSM must be connected, powered on, and must have a security world on it (such as the one you've just created).

 To validate the downloaded package: